-Here, it applied basically the multistage purposeful random sampling technique and thus, the sample would decisively consist only of manufacturing and manufacturingrelated industries which are more relevant for this study than other sectors that are involved in services.
-Accordingly, the researcher first,

-International Journal of Accounting & Business Finance Vol.6.No.2 December 2020 Issue. pp. 115 - 137 purposefully selected five (05) industry sectors from twenty (20) sectors listed in the Colombo Stock Exchange (CSE) in Sri Lanka, and then individual companies were selected by applying non-random sampling techniques, such as snowball sampling, convenience sampling, and purposeful sampling.
-The sample for this study thus consists of 42 listed companies signifying five industry sectors: food, beverages and tobacco- F & B (8/22), chemicals & pharmaceuticals- CHEM (3/12), diversified holdings- DVS (5/16), manufacturing-MNF (18/39), and plantation-PLT (8/20).
+Here, it applied basically the multistage purposeful random sampling technique and thus, the sample would decisively consist only of manufacturing and manufacturing-related industries which are more relevant for this study than other sectors that are involved in services.
+Accordingly, the researcher first, purposefully selected five (05) industry sectors from twenty (20) sectors listed in the Colombo Stock Exchange (CSE) in Sri Lanka, and then individual companies were selected by applying non-random sampling techniques, such as snowball sampling, convenience sampling, and purposeful sampling.
+The sample for this study thus consists of 42 listed companies signifying five industry sectors: food, beverages and tobacco- F & B (8/22), chemicals & pharmaceuticals- CHEM (3/12), diversified holdings- DVS (5/16), manufacturing-MNF (18/39), and plantation- PLT (8/20).
 Hence, the population of this study includes 109 companies.

 By applying snowball sampling which is a form of a convenience sample, the researcher initially made contact with a small group of respondents and then used these links to make further contacts with others (Bryman & Bell, 2007).
-Convenience sampling signifies choosing individuals who are accessibly available and willing to participate in the survey (Onwuegbuzie & Collins, 2007).
+Convenience sampling signifies choosing individuals who are accessibly available and participate willing to in the survey (Onwuegbuzie & Collins, 2007).
 In this course, it considered factors such as the approachability, the applicability of businesses to the research area and types of data and information required in this sampling process.